- Overview: United Kingdom (UK)

-- Constructive dismissal: The employee resigns due to breach of contract on the part of the employer.
+- Constructive dismissal: The employee resigns due to a breach of contract on the employer’s part.

 - Wrongful dismissal: The employer breaks the terms of the employee’s contract during the dismissal process, such as failing to give agreed-upon notice or provide severance pay as defined in the employment agreement.
-Wrongful dismissal is distinct from unfair dismissal in that it involves breach of contract.
+Wrongful dismissal is distinct from unfair dismissal because it involves a contract breach.

-It is important to bear in mind that employee grievances for unfair, constructive or wrongful dismissal often only surface after the employee has been terminated.
+It is important to remember those employee grievances for unfair, constructive, or wrongful dismissal often only surface after the employee has been terminated.
 Up until that point, the employer may have no indication that there will be an issue.

 If charges are brought against you for wrongful termination, you will have to prove that: